TBDM-24-25/SampleGen-Orchestrator/README.md

         ```bash
         python3.13 -m pip install -r requirements.txt
         ```
 - It should be noted that the available [.env File](./.env) provides fundamental configuration options.
-Despite the possibility that this may not align with best practice, it was deemed an appropriate course of action in order to facilitate more efficient handling of the DCF
+Despite the possibility that this may not align with best practice, it was deemed an appropriate course of action in order to facilitate more efficient handling of the DCF.

 ### 3.2) Kafka
 With the provided [Docker Compose File](./kafka/docker-compose.yaml), the installation of Kafka is straightforward.
 As additional configuration is performed automatically during startup (see [initialize.py](./kafka/initialize.py) and initializer container within Docker Compose File), only the subsequent steps must be completed:
-1. Open a new terminal or reuse the one from [Section 3.1](#31-prerequisites) (make sure the venv is activated properly, use `source venv/bin/activate` otherwise)
+1. Open a new terminal or reuse the one from [Section 3.1](#31-prerequisites) (make sure the venv is activated properly, use `source venv/bin/activate` otherwise).
 2. Start Kafka, the GUI, the Schema registry and the initialization by running the following command:
    ```bash
     docker compose -f kafka/docker-compose.yaml up -d